Thunderbolts.info

 In science one of the best markers for the accuracy of a model or theory is how well it predicts outcomes.
 This applies not only to future events but can also be applied to existing data.
-Below is a collection of predictions based on Electric Universe principles.
+Below is a collection of predictions based on Electric Universe principles, which have been confirmed by observations and data.
+The link above provides a list of pending predictions.

 At present this list concentrates on those things predicted before the event, but will be expanded in the future to cover many facets of modern astrophysics and cosmology.